 Controls operated at an organisational level often have an impact on controls at an operational level and if there were weaknesses this would impact on our audit.
 In particular risk management, internal control and ethics and conduct have implications for our financial statements audit.
-The scope of their work of your internal auditors also informs our risk assessment.
+The scope of the work of your internal auditors also informs our risk assessment.

 The Authority relies on information technology (IT) to support both financial reporting and internal control processes.
 In order to satisfy ourselves that we can rely on the use of IT, we test controls over access to systems and data, system changes, system development and computer operations.
+Whilst we undertake some general IT controls work, we also focus on testing the specific applications and reports that are pivotal to the production of the financial statements.